System addons overview

 Understand how DALP system addons are discovered, installed, and operated across settlement, distribution, yield, fee, feed, conversion, and infrastructure workflows.

-System addons are Directory-registered factories that add optional settlement, distribution, income, fee, data, conversion, and infrastructure workflows to a DALP environment.
-Addons install when the system converges to the on-chain Directory — automatically during onboarding, and through Organisation settings > Operations > System updates for anything the Directory gains afterwards.
-Operators then use addon workspaces for the actions their roles permit, while asset rules, custody approvals, compliance checks, and network execution still govern each submitted transaction.
+System addons are Directory-registered factories that extend a DALP environment with optional workflow capabilities.
+The registry groups these into five families: settlement, distribution, income and fee management, data feeds, and asset conversion.
+Addons install when the system converges to the on-chain Directory.
+Onboarding handles this automatically.
+For anything the Directory gains afterwards, go to Organisation settings > Operations > System updates.
+Operators then use addon workspaces for the operations their roles permit, while asset rules, custody approvals, compliance checks, and network execution still govern each submitted transaction.

 How addons fit into the platform

-System addons are registered at the system level, not on each asset.
-The platform reads the on-chain Directory, adds UI labels and categories for known addon types, and separates factory setup from day-to-day addon instances.
+The platform registers system addons at the system level, not on each asset.
+It reads the on-chain Directory, adds UI labels and categories for known addon types, and separates factory setup from day-to-day addon instances.

 | Layer | What it controls | What you can do |